FossCrunch/Pro/_posts/Explainer/2018-05-09-What is Near Share ? in Windows 10 April 2018 Update.md

 <li>Depending on the file size it will take some time.</li>
 </ul>
 <p>The Near Share feature works at all the places in Windows 10 where you can find the Share button.</p>
-<p>Near Share is useful for small files and web page, While testing with large files it seems to messy and slow.</p>
+<p>Near Share is useful for small files and web page, While testing with large files it seems to messy and slow.
+Possibly Microsoft might fix the issue in the upcoming updates.</p>